 Despite its somewhat deserved reputation for being a costly place to live, the Big Apple remains one of the most popular cities where college students would like to move.
 And for a good reason, if there’s ever a perfect time to move to New York City, it’s’s in your early 20s.
 To help you adjust and make the most of life In New York, we’re here to help you score a good spot and, once moved in, how to make the city home.

 Start Your Apartment Search EarlyStart Your Apartment Search Early

 NYC is known for (among other things) its fast-paced real estate market and low vacancy rates.
 To give you the best chance of finding your first apartment, you should start your search 60-90 days before making your move.
 At the very least, you should do some research to get an idea of what you want ahead of time.
-Make sure you communicate your needs and wants to your real estate agent and keep track of all the apartments you’re looking at if you prefer to try to find a no-fee apartment.
+Ensure you communicate your needs and wants to your real estate agent and keep track of all the apartments you’re looking at if you prefer to try to find a no-fee apartment.

 Choose the Right Neighborhood for College StudentChoose the Right Neighborhood for College Student

 New York is made up of five boroughs (Manhattan, Brooklyn, Queens, The Bronx, Staten Island), each of which can be broken up into smaller neighborhoods.
 Each one has its particular vibe, so choosing the right one for you will be vital if you’re to make New York your home.
 For an artsy feel and great nightlife, look to Williamsburg.
 For something a little more residential and relaxed, Central Brooklyn/Brooklyn Heights are the places to be.
 Do a little research and consider what you’re looking for before you sign a lease.

 College Student-friendly neighborhoodsCollege Student-friendly neighborhoods